Table of Contents

 Other problems may result from limiting the activity of the bone marrow, which can occur as a side effect of certain HIV drugs like Retrovir (zidovudine).
 Since the bone marrow is where immune cells are produced, if its activity is reduced you may have lower numbers of immune cells available, which again may cause you to be more vulnerable to infections.

-Effective combination HIV treatment can stop the virus from multiplying (making copies of itself) and infecting more CD4 cells.
+The good news is that early treatment with a combination of HIV drugs can minimize the size of the reservoir.
+In addition, newer HIV drugs have fewer side effects and are more effective at stopping the virus from multiplying (making copies of itself) and infecting more CD4 cells.
 Since CD4 cells are key to a healthy immune response, this can give your immune system a fighting chance to replenish its supply of CD4 cells and to defend itself (you!) against opportunistic infections.